 We need to chat

-Uncomfortable issues and inconvenient truths around fertility, family, and reproductive technology Warrant Discussion.
+Uncomfortable issues and inconvenient truths around fertility, family, and reproductive technology aren't discussed openly enough.

 "I do not think humanity is in a great situation right now.
 And I think if somebody doesn't fix the problem, we could be gone"